msines/sample-springboot-microservices/README.md

-# sample-springboot-microservices
+# simple-springboot-microservices
-Sample Project Springboot Microservices
+Simple Project with Microservices and SpringBoot